 While studying in Florence, most year and semester students live in Italian boarding hotels (pensioni) located close to the school which is in the heart of Florence.
 The pensioni are run by Italian staff that provides food, safe living conditions, and support.
 The living arrangements are conducive to learning the language and to better understanding the Italian culture.
 The pensioni are carefully screened and most have hosted GIF students for many years.

 Students can choose their own roommate(s).
 Each pensioni generally accommodates anywhere from twelve to thirty students.
 All of the pensioni are co-ed, although the rooms (double, triple, and quad) are gender specific.
 For the semester or year students, the weekly meal plan, which is included in the cost of the program, consists of seven breakfasts, four midday meals, and three dinners.

 Students interested in non-credit internship experiences can work with the Student Life staff to find a placement in a local business or nonprofit organization.

-A unique experience to Florence is the volunteer opportunity which can include the opportunity to give tours of local churchs.
+A unique experience to Florence is the volunteer opportunity which can include the opportunity to give tours of local churches.
 Students can give a tour of a church one day a week for a couple of hours and they will be given a badge that gets them into all the Florentine churches for free.
-Students are able to see world class art and architectural pieces ranging from the tomb of Michelangelo to frescoes by Giotto, all the while meeting English speakers from all around the world (for most English is their second language).
+Students are able to see world-class art and architectural pieces ranging from the tomb of Michelangelo to frescoes by Giotto, all the while meeting English speakers from all around the world (for most English is their second language).